Revealing the properties of void galaxies and their assembly using the EAGLE simulation: Summary

 \item In terms of morphology, the fraction of galaxies with a dominant disc component increases with stellar mass regardless of the large-scale environment, except for skeleton galaxies (see Fig.~\ref{fig:morphclass}) with 29 per cent of galaxies in inner voids and 30 per cent in skeleton galaxies having a dominant disc.
 However, there is a higher fraction of massive disc galaxies ($ 68\%$ for $M_{*}\geq 10^{10.2}\Msun$) in inner void regions than in other regions ($56\%$ and $58\%$ in skeleton and wall galaxies).

 \item We analyse the gas-phase metallicity gradients and the young stellar populations (see Fig.~\ref{fig:discs}) of galaxies with resolved discs, and divide them into two stellar mass bins: $>10^{10}\Msun$ and $\leq10^{10}\Msun$.
 We find that galaxies are more likely to have negative metallicity gradients in inner voids (80 per cent of the galaxies with negative gradients and a median of $-0.009$ with jackknife errors of $0.008\, \rm dex \,kpc^{-1}$) than in denser environments (70 per cent of skeleton galaxies have negative gradients and a median of $-0.004$ with jackknife errors of $0.001 \, \rm dex\, kpc^{-1}$).
 This difference is observed for both stellar mass bins, with a stronger signal for the highest stellar mass bins.
 We also find that the youngest stellar population in inner voids are older than in the other regions overall.
-The excess of negative metallicity gradients in inner voids suggests that inner void galaxies could have a more quiet history than their analogues in denser environments.

 \end{itemize}